SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 ### Vision Transformer (SigLip Encoder)

 Using the article "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" (https://arxiv.org/abs/2010.11929), we will dive deep on how it works for the
 Contrastive Vision Encoder.
 The transformer model is a sequence-to-sequence model that is fed with a sequence of embeddings that outputs a sequence of contextualized embeddings.

+**NOTE:** See "Actual SigLip Encoder Diagram" below to see the actual diagram for the encoder that contains the connections.
 ![vision-transformer-diagram](vision-transformer-diagram.png)

 What the transformer looks like: <br>